Central Michigan University Athletics

 4/25/2026 6:23:00 PM | Softball

-The Chippewa softball team clinched its 14th straight trip to the Mid-American Conference Tournament with a victory over Miami (OH) on Saturday afternoon.
+The Chippewa softball team clinches its 15th straight trip to the Mid-American Conference Tournament with a Saturday victory over Miami (OH); Game three is set for noon on Sunday.

 Game 1

-Miami (OH) struck early in the first game, with an RBI single – scoring two runs.
-In the third inning, two RBI doubles and an RBI single extend the RedHawks' lead to 5-0 over CMU.
+Miami (OH) struck early in the first game by scoring two runs on a single.
+In the third inning, two RBI doubles and an RBI single extended the RedHawks' lead to 5-0 over CMU.

-The RedHawks plated another in the fourth and two more in the seventh, reaching the final of 1-8 in favor of Miami (OH).
+The RedHawks plated another run in the fourth and two more in the seventh for the final 8-1 score in favor of Miami (OH).

 Angela Petrovitch charted two hits in the game, and Central Michigan recorded six as a team.